AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 ![Model as a table][image5]

 Here is a simple graphical visualization of the architecture:

 ![Model as a small graph][image4]

 ####3.
 Creation of the Training Set & Training Process

 Training data from both tracks have been taken.
-In order capture good driving behavior I took:
+In order to capture good driving behavior I took:
 - 3 tracks in the original direction
 - 2 track in the other direction
 - training of recovery (how to get back to center) --> unfortunately I recognized that I also recorded the phase where I drove towards the hard shoulder also which is a silly mistake of course...